-23 [Comment to Article 4.4,7.2 in such cases, the decision being appealed is the the UMs TUE decision, not WADA's decision not to review the TUE decision of (having reviewed i)) not to reviewe the TUE decision.
+23 [Comment to Article 4.4.7.2: In such cases, the decision being appealed is the the UIM's TUE decision, not WADA's decision not to review the TUE decision or (having reviewed it) not to reverse the TUE decision.
 However, the time to appeal the TUE decision does not begin to run until the date that WADA communicates its decision.
-In any event, whether the decision has been reviewed by WADA or not WADA shall be given notice of the appeal sha TUE if a sees fil.]
+In any event, whether the decision has been reviewed by WADA or not, WADA shall be given notice of the appeal so that it may participate if it sees fit.]